jbasen/Crestron-Home-Assistant/README.md

 Releases:

 v2.1 -
-    New Output on Comm Manager Module - High when Crestron system is connected to HA Updated Input Number Helper module to support floating point numbers New module added to support Number entities in Home Assistant Misc bug fixes
+    New Output on Comm Manager Module - High when Crestron system is connected to HA.
+    Updated Input Number Helper module to support floating point numbers.
+    New module added to support Number entities in Home Assistant.
+    Misc bug fixes.

 v2 - Version 2 is a significant update to the Crestron-Home Assistant integration driver.
 There are enhancements to improve robustness, support for new entities, bug fixes, and support